Jacques Aubuchon

+Early life

 Aubuchon, who grew up in Fitchburg, Massachusetts, was the son of Arthur and Flora Aubuchon.
 He went to Assumption Preparatory School and served in the US Army during World War II.
 During his working career, Aubuchon made over 300 television appearances, made two dozen films, did hundreds of television commercials, plus wrote plays.

+Career

 One of Aubuchon's best known roles was as Chief Urulu on McHale's Navy.
 Aubuchon's first part on Broadway was as the sewerman in The Madwoman of Chaillot and Paris 7000 was the first television show that he had a regular part on.

+Death

 Aubuchon, who was the father of television writer and producer Remi Aubuchon and father-in-law of Dirk Blocker, died of heart failure at the age of 67.
+He was buried in Saint Joseph Cemetery, Fitchburg, Worcester County, Massachusetts.